Referee Resources

 2. Other gear

 In addition to your uniform, to every game you must bring: a whistle, a stop watch, something to drink, coins, pencil and paper to write down the score.
-In the Spring you will also need to bring a BAYS Referee Assignment sheet to get the coaches signature.
-For referees doing youth games there is no need to have or bring yellow and red “cards”.

 3. Getting paid